-ississippi is one of the three states with the lowest number of breast cancer screening rate.
+Mississippi is one of ten states with the lowest breast cancer screening rate for older women.

 This year alone, 2,000 Mississippi women will be diagnosed with breast cancer .

 Women at Risk

 Any woman can get breast cancer, at any age.
 But some groups are more likely to be affected than others.

 - African-American women are more likely than all other women to die from breast cancer.
 Their tumors often are found at a later, more advanced stage when treatment is less effective.

 - Older women are at higher risk, especially those over 50.

 - Being overweight increases the risk of breast cancer after menopause.